-The alarm is triggered in the following situations:
+The alarm is triggered in the following situations when the alarm is set:

-- A locked door is unlocked or opened in any way other than using the entry function, wireless remote control or mechanical key with the alarm being set.
-(The doors will lock again automatically.) - The hood is opened with the alarm being set.
+- A locked door is unlocked or opened in any way other than using the entry function, wireless remote control or mechanical key.
+(The doors will lock again automatically.) - The hood is opened.